vheun/wedo2/README.md

 + Version 1.5 has significant changes to 1.1
 + Version 1.5.5 has new sensor ranges.
 The tilt sensor output is in degree and distance sensor is in cm.
 + Version 1.5.6 has a new initialisation method, to support the name search.
++ Version 1.6.x For compatibility this version switched dependencies from noble to abandonware/noble.

 Install